 Ever return home from work or an errand and find things not quite how you left them?
 As in, there was no giant hole in the couch, or the contents of the trash weren’t strewn all over the kitchen, or your favorite shoes weren’t chewed to a pulp?
-Whether your dog has destroyed things while he’s home alone, gone to bathroom inside, or frustrated the neighbors with incessant barking or howling, you may need to find ways to lessen his distress—for everybody’s sake.
+Whether your dog has destroyed things while he’s home alone, gone to the bathroom inside, or frustrated the neighbors with incessant barking or howling, you may need to find ways to lessen his distress—for everybody’s sake.
 Even if it’s not true separation anxiety, it’s behavior that needs to change.

 Burn off energy